junxit/us-congress-bills-116/metadata.md

 - 2020-12-10 — Ms. Kelly (IL) asked unanimous consent to discharge from committee and consider.
 - 2020-12-10 — On passage Passed without objection. (text: CR H7136)
 - 2020-12-10 — Passed/agreed to in House: On passage Passed without objection.(text: CR H7136)
+- 2020-12-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.